This is the entry point for theme architect!

 Running:

-- Running webpage locally: run
+- Running webpage locally: run bundle exec jekyll serve

 - Running webpage with github: push to repo and setup github pages via settings